meangrinch/LocalLens/README.md

 A local image search engine powered by CLIP/SigLIP.
 Search for images in your local directories using natural language queries.

 ## Features
-- Image-text retrieval using CLIP/SigLIP.
+- Image-text retrieval using CLIP/SigLIP/Other models.
 - Index and update local image directories using ChromaDB.
 - Perform natural language searches to find relevant images.
+- Find duplicate images in a ChromaDB database.
 - Web Interface (Gradio).

 ## Requirements